 Within reach: The ultimate guide to mobile proximity marketing for retailers

-Most major retailers already use some form of proximity marketing, whether they’re offering rewards through beacon-based programs or the ability to interact with displays via RFID embedded chips.
-Using a combination of mobile proximity marketing strategies sets retailers up for the best results through flexibility.
-It helps regardless of whether retailers want to guide consumers to specific products, better understand buying behaviors, or maximize their sales.
+Most major retailers already use some form of proximity marketing, whether they’re offering notifications leading to rewards through beacon-based technology or the ability to interact with RFID embedded-chip displays.
+Regardless of the bespoke tools and desired outcome, using a combination of mobile proximity marketing strategies sets retailers up for the best results through flexibility in when they can reach at the right place and right time.
+It helps regardless of whether retailers want to guide consumers to specific products, better understand buying behaviors, or maximize their sales and so forth.

 Types of Mobile Proximity Marketing Systems